-Asynchronous code, for all its advantages, is very difficult to analyze.
-It takes just a few nested callbacks with parallel operations for it to be almost impossible to figure out what's going on.
-It's scary to imagine a large program in which everything is asynchronous.
-A thousand or so lines of code and no one can understand it.
+Asynchronous code has many advantages, but it is extremely hard to analyze.
+Just a few nested callbacks with parallel operations, and it is almost impossible to understand what is going on.
+It's frightening to think of a large program written completely asynchronously.
+A thousand lines of code, and no one can understand it.

-Most of today's JavaScript code is written using Promises, and callbacks are a thing of the past.
-For example, the developers of Node.js have implemented promises in almost all embedded modules.
-The functions that are built on promises and designed for working with file systems are available through the fs module's promises
+Much of today's JavaScript code is written with promises, leaving callbacks a thing of the past.
+For example, Node.js developers have implemented promises in almost all embedded modules.
+Functions built on promises and designed to work with file systems are available via the promises

 import fs from 'fs';

-// The callback-based code looks kind of like a staircase
+// The callback-based code looks like a staircase

 fs.readFile('./first', 'utf-8', (_error1, data1) => {